Sander Groen

 In singles Groen qualified for 9 ATP Tour events reaching the second round in 3 events and he recorded wins over Tim Henman, Richard Krajicek Felix Mantilla and Andrei Chesnokov.
 He won the dutch national masters in 1992 beating Fernon Wibier in the finals and was runner-up to Jan Siemerink in 1994.

 In 2004 Sander Groen made his mark on the ITF senior tour by winning the men's singles over 35 world championships followed by finishing runner-up in 2005 and 2006.
 He also won the men's singles over 35 European championships in 2005.
 Up to 2016 Groen won 11 medals at ITF seniors world championships.

-Groen is still active on the professional tour, and was ranked 1556 in doubles in February 2017.